Inflammatory Breast Disease

 Clinical Features

-Mastitis presents with tenderness, swelling or induration, and erythema over the area of infection.
-In the assessment, it is important to ensure there is no localised abscess formation occurring.
+Mastitis presents with tenderness, swelling or induration, and erythema over the area of infection (Fig. 1).
+Ensure to assess for any developing breast abscess (see below).

 Management